Faculty Appointments & Review — Five-Year Peer Review of Tenured Faculty

 • The review is conducted in the spring semester.

-• By mid spring (typically March 1), the peer review committee transmits the review to the DEO, using the College’s “Summary Assessment” form for tenured faculty.
+• In early spring, the peer review committee transmits the review to the DEO, using the College’s “Summary Assessment” form for tenured faculty.

 • Within three working days, the DEO transmits the summary assessment to the faculty member under review.